LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 <dt>Navigation</dt>
 <dd>
-For navigation the <a href="https://github.com/adrielcafe/voyager">Voyager</a> library has been selected.
-Again, the choice was driven by its multi-platform support, its very practical approach and ease to set up and get going, compared to other multi-platform libraries like Decompose that were used in the past.
+Yhe project started with the <a href="https://github.com/adrielcafe/voyager">Voyager</a> library.
+This choice was driven by its multi-platform support, its very practical approach and ease to set up, compared to other multi-platform libraries (like Decompose) that were available in 2023.
 Nonetheless, and this lesson was learned the hard way, easiness of use and compactness mean that things will go smooth in the future, and as the project grew the navigation library started to show its limits.
-Part of them were addressed by encapsulating the transition logic (to push/pop screens into the navigation stack and open/close modal bottom sheets) into a centralized component NavigationCoordinator.kt.
+Part of them were addressed by encapsulating the transition logic (to push/pop screens into the navigation stack and open/close modal bottom sheets) into a centralized <code>NavigationCoordinator</code>.
-Something similar was done for the navigation drawer in DrawerCoordinator.kt.
+Something similar was done for the navigation drawer in <code>DrawerCoordinator</code>.
-Even the DI integration was not totally pain-free, the <code>:core:navigation</code> module contains some glue code that is used to work around some of the issues that were encountered.
+Even the DI integration was not totally pain-free, and the <code>:core:navigation</code> module started accumulating more and more "glue code" to work around some of the issues that were encountered (especially for deep links).
+After JetBrains ported AndroidX navigation to Compose Multiplatform, I took the opportunity to migrate the whole project to it and abandon Voyager in favor of a more stardard solution.
 </dd>

 <dt>Networking</dt>